watson-intu/self/README.md

  If the above command fails, you may need to go add your public ssh key into your profile on github.
 See https://help.github.com/articles/signing-commits-with-gpg/

-### Release Notes
-* You may need to delete the "wdc" directory to get latest due to that directory being converted into a sub-module.
-* If you use git bash to checkout, run the following command to checkout the submodule `git submodule foreach git pull origin develop`.

 ### Windows

 1. Set up [Visual Studio 2015](https://www.visualstudio.com/downloads/).